-REGIONAL HAZE FACTSHEET

-CLEARING THE AIR

-Air pollution remains one of the most serious problems facing national parks.
+REGIONAL HAZE FACTSHEET IOWA CLEARING THE AIR Air pollution remains one of the most serious problems facing national parks.
 It is threatening the health of park visitors, wildlife and neighboring communities, driving the climate crisis and compromising our views with hazy skies.
 In fact, nearly 90 percent of our more than 400 national parks are plagued by haze pollution caused mostly by coal plants, vehicles and other industrial sources, as well as oil and gas development and operations.
 Fortunately, certain national parks and wilderness areas, labeled "Class I" areas, have the strongest clean air protections in the country, mandated by the Clean Air Act (CAA).
 The Regional Haze Rule is the CAA's time-tested, effective program that requires federal and state agencies as well as stakeholders to work together to restore clear skies at Class I areas around the country.
-In New Jersey those places include Brigantine Wilderness Area.

-New York already submitted its plan to the Environmental Protection Agency (EPA) specifying the pollution reducing measures it will require to make progress towards natural visibility, but we urge EPA to ensure the plan is strengthened.
+Even though lowa doesn't have any Class I areas, haze pollution from sources in the state could impact regional Class I areas and special places like Effigy Mound National Monument.
+In order to meet this requirement, Iowa must submit its plan to the Environmental Protection Agency (EPA) by July 2021 specifying the pollution reducing measures it will require to make progress towards natural visibility.